How to Save on Homeowners Insurance: 6 Tips to Consider

 Share this article

-In response to the rising costs, some homeowners might be tempted to reduce or drop certain policy coverages in hopes of lowering their premiums.
-But keep in mind that inadequately insuring your home carries a big potential risk: You may find yourself having to shoulder unexpected out-of-pocket costs to repair your home should a natural disaster arrive at your doorstep.
+In the face of rising costs, some homeowners might be tempted to reduce or drop certain policy coverages in hopes of lowering their premiums.
+But keep in mind that inadequately insuring your home carries a big potential risk: You may find yourself having to shoulder higher out-of-pocket costs to repair your home should a natural disaster arrive at your doorstep.

-So what else could homeowners do to help manage insurance costs?
-After all, things like inflation and the weather are largely out of our control.
-Here are six tips we want to share.
+So what are some things homeowners could do to help manage insurance costs?
+Here are six tips to consider.

 1. Understand your potential climate risks